ebcrowder/gatsby_crowdereric/src/assets/cv.md

 **Common Era Collective / Talewind Visuals, LLC, Salem, OR**
 Contract Web Developer - May 2018 - July 2018

-- Worked with designers on implementing website designs on web applications using technologies that best meet client vision and objectives.
+- Worked with designers on implementing website designs using technologies that best meet client vision and objectives.
-- Resolved issues on production applications and projects in development stages.
 - Provided excellent service for retainer clients.

 **Perkins & Co., Portland, OR**